 The Seahawks came in as 19-point favorites and never gave Jacksonville (0-3) a chance.
+Seattle jumped ahead 17-0 early in the second quarter.
 Wilson connected with Miller twice in the first 16 minutes on TDs of 1 and 4 yards.
 He hit Rice for an 11-yard TD late in the first half and found him again on a 23-yarder early in the third quarter.

 Wilson checked out with 3:54 left in the third and finished 14 of 21 for 202 yards.
 The four TD passes matched his performance last December in a win over San Francisco.

-The blowout allowed Seattle the chance to test its depth with some of its younger reserves getting their first shot at the regular season.
-Seattle's offense finally showed the potency that made the Seahawks so dangerous at the end of 2012.
-It was a focus for Carroll this week to clean up the offense.
+For the first time this season, the offense showed the potency that made the Seahawks so dangerous at the end of 2012.
+It was a concern for coach Pete Carroll this week to clean up penalties and find some rhythm.

 Wilson wasn't perfect.
 He was sacked by Johnathan Cyprien and fumbled in the first half and made the mistake of throwing across his body and was intercepted at his 11 in the third quarter.
 But it was a far better performance overall by Seattle's offense than in the first two weeks.

-Miller's first TD came when Wilson duped the entire stadium with a perfect play-action fake for the 1-yard TD.
+Miller's first TD came on Seattle's second possession when Wilson duped the entire stadium with a perfect play-action fake for the 1-yard TD.
 Wilson found Miller early in the second quarter when he pirouetted away from the pass rush for a 14-0 lead.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)